prateekpannu12/webdriverIO-with-mochaBDD/README.md

-### WebdriverIO-v6 boilerplate code with Mocha BDD
+### WebdriverIO-v6 automationpractice.com code with Mocha BDD

 This repository contains a collection of sample webdriverIO (v6x) projects and libraries that demonstrate how to use the tool and develop automation script using the Mocha BDD framework.
 It uses the `chromedriver` NPM package that wraps the ChromeDriver for you.
 This service does not require a Selenium server, but uses ChromeDriver to communicate with the browser directly.